 The LLP liquidity policy is to maintain sufficient liquidity resources in the Reserve Bank account to service the swap payments for the next month forward, interest on the loan and any service fees.
 This is reviewed by the cash manager and any shortfall is funded from the general bank account.
+No such shortfalls occurred in the year.
 Liquidity risk is also mitigated through the additional income collected on the over-collateralisation of the beneficial interest in mortgages.
 All derivatives have the same notional amount and maturity date as the corresponding loans from LLP members.
 The table below analyses assets and liabilities into relevant maturity ratings based on the remaining period at the balance sheet date to the contractual maturity date.
-Refer to the Prepayment risk table for the undiscounted contractual maturities
+Refer to the Prepayment risk table for the undiscounted contractual maturities.